-To apply the summarization skill, students write a summary social media post of a personal life event.
+To apply the summarization skill, students write a summary tweet of a personal life event.

 Evaluate

 Students' summaries of what life events' effects look like are assessed.
 Students self-analyze their understanding by reading and summarizing President Obama's speech about Orlando and complete the second part of the First Word, Last Word strategy.